 - f.
 An agreed statement of the contested issues of law supplemented by a separate statement by each counsel of those issues of law not agreed to by all parties. - g.
-A list of all depositions and portions of depositions to be offered in evidence, together with an indication of those agreed to be admissible and summary statements of the grounds for objection to any not so agreed upon. - and serve upon opposing counsel a statement of all the facts that counsel will request the court to find at the conclusion of the trial.
+A list of all depositions and portions of depositions to be offered in evidence, together with an indication of those agreed to be admissible and summary statements of the grounds for objection to any not so agreed upon. - 3.
+No later than ONE WEEK PRIOR TO TRIAL, each counsel shall file with the court and serve upon opposing counsel a statement of all the facts that counsel will request the court to find at the conclusion of the trial.
 In preparing these statements, counsel should have in mind those findings that will support a judgment in their client's favor.
 The proposed findings should be complete.
 They should be organized in the manner in which counsel desire them to be entered.
 They should include stipulated facts, as well as facts not stipulated to but which counsel expect to be supported by the record at the conclusion of the trial.
 Those facts that are stipulated to shall be so marked. - 4.
 Along with the proposed findings of fact required by paragraph 3 of this order, each counsel shall also file and serve a proposed form of special verdict, as if the case were to be tried to a jury. - 5.
 Before the start of trial, each counsel shall submit to the court a complete set of counsel's pre-marked trial exhibits to be used by the judge as working copies at trial.
 If voluminous, counsel may prefer to submit this in electronic form on cd, memory stick, zip drive or other removable media.